Oil gains 2% after draws in U.S. product inventories

-NEW YORK (Reuters) -Oil prices rose 2% on Wednesday, boosted by draws in U.S. inventories of crude, gasoline and distillates that lifted investors’ hopes for some return in fuel demand.
+NEW YORK (Reuters) -Oil prices rose more than 2% on Wednesday, boosted by draws in U.S. inventories of crude, gasoline and distillates that lifted investors’ hopes for some return in fuel demand.

 U.S. crude inventories fell by 562,000 barrels in the week to Dec.
 18 to 499.5 million barrels, the Energy Information Administration said on Wednesday.